indica-mcf/Indica/doc/design.rst

 particularly frequently used, or if that transformation would need to be done as a step in converting to R-z coordinates.

 The :py:class:`~src.convertors.CoordinateTransform` class is agnostic to the equilibrium data and can be instantiated without any knowledge of it.
 However, many subclasses will require equilibrium information to perform the needed calculations.
-This can be set using the ``set_equilibrium`` method at any time after instantiation.
+This can be set using the :py:meth:`~src.convertors.CoordinateTransform.set_equilibrium` method at any time after instantiation.
 Calling this method multiple times with the same equilibrium object will have no affect.
 Calling with a different equilibrium object will cause an error unless specifying the argument ``force=True``.

 .. uml::